deoxxa/tiny-cplusplus-callbacks/README.md

 This was written for mineserver (http://mineserver.be/) but may be useful for other people or projects.
-It's light on features and footprint, consisting of less than 100 lines of static (non-generated) code.
+It's light on features and footprint, consisting of a single header file of less than 100 lines per HookN definition.

 Usage
 -----

-The `Hook` class is used to store callbacks (or really anything else I guess), generally of the `functorN` type.
-The `functorN` typedefs are what make this whole thing tick right now.
-The `functorN` typedefs are used to store pointers to functions in a consistent way.
+The `Hook[N]` classes are used to store function pointers primarily and contain a couple of convenience functions to call said functions a) sequentially from first to last, b) sequentially until one returns true or c) by index.

 There's an example in `app.cpp` that shows how it all comes together.
-The `gen.pl` script can be used to generate more functorN definitions, should they be required.
-The default `hook_typedefs.h` distributed with this contains definitions for functors with up to 20 arguments.
+The `gen.pl` script can be used to generate more Hook[N] definitions, should they be required.
+The default `hook.h` distributed with this contains definitions for hooks with up to 20 arguments.
+If you're using more than 20 arguments...
+Wow.

 License
 -------